ogrady/DiscordCrossPosting/README.md

 Copy the `config.json.example` to `config.json` and adjust to your liking.
 Tokens can be acquired from the [Developer Portal](https://discordapp.com/developers/applications/) when creating a new application.

+Note that the `Message Content Intent` needs to be enables for your bot application on the developer portal!

 ## Running
 After setting up, you can run the bot using